-Prohibits requiring proof of having received a COVID-19 vaccine as a condition of accessing any facility or services, except as required by federal law; prohibits producing, developing, issuing, or requiring a COVID-19 vaccine passport; prohibits developing a database or making an existing database publicly available to access an individual's COVID-19 vaccine status; prohibits requiring proof of having received a COVID-19 vaccine as a condition of employment, with exceptions for hospitals and medical facilities; prohibits adverse employment consequences due to an individual's COVID-19 vaccine or who have religious or consistently held objections to vaccination if a federal mandate requires establishment of a COVID-19 vaccine policy.
+Prohibits requiring proof of having received a COVID-19 vaccine as a condition of accessing any facility or services, except as required by federal law; prohibits producing, developing, issuing, or requiring a COVID-19 vaccine passport; prohibits developing a database or making an existing database publicly available to access an individual's COVID-19 vaccine status; prohibits requiring proof of having received a COVID-19 vaccine as a condition of employment, with exceptions for hospitals and medical facilities; prohibits adverse employment consequences due to an individual's COVID-19 vaccination status; requires that exemptions be created for individuals who medically cannot receive the vaccine or who have religious or consistently held objections to vaccination if a federal mandate requires establishment of a COVID-19 vaccine policy.
 Executive deletes.
+House, Senate, and Conference concur.